 Stock the Right Sampling Medium

 First, you’ll want to ensure you’ve got the correct environmental transport medium.
-Our line of ESK® sampling kits are offered in four pre-fill media options letting you choose which one is right for your food safety application.
-They come with a small polyester tip attached to a quick-turn, leak resistant cap, giving you optimum control.
+Choose a line of sampling kits with multiple pre-filled media options, so you can select one that is right for your food safety application.

-Neutralizing buffer is the preferred medium for use in microbiological examination of surfaces for food and dairy products.
+For microbiological examination of surfaces for food and dairy products, you'll want to use a Neutralizing buffer.
 This is mostly because of its ability to neutralize the antibacterial effect of disinfectants like chlorine and ammonium.
-This means that, even after cleaning, bacteria will survive for sampling if present.
+This ensures that even after an initial cleaning, bacteria if present, will survive for sampling.

-The results of tests utilizing neutralizing buffer can indicate whether sanitation procedures are effective.
-You can also choose a solution of 50% neutralizing buffer and 50% .01% peptone water found in our EnviroMax Plus® swabs, explained below.
+Tests with a neutralizing buffer can indicate whether sanitation procedures are effective.
+You can also choose a solution of 50% neutralizing buffer and 50% .01% peptone water found in our certain foam-tipped swabs described below.

 Choose Foam Tipped Swabs